Optical Spectrum Analyzer Tutorials

 When narrowband optical signals are analyzed, the FT-OSA automatically calculates the center wavelength of the input, which can be displayed in a window just below the main display that presents the overall spectrum.
 The central wavelength, λ, is calculated by counting interference fringes (periods in the interferogram) from both the input and reference lasers according to the following formula:

-Here, mref is the number of fringes for the reference laser, mmeas is the number of fringes from the input laser, nref is the index of refraction of air at the reference laser wavelength (632.991 nm), and λref,vac is the vacuum wavelength of the reference laser. nmeas is the index of refraction of air at the wavelength λmeas,vac and is determined iteratively from λmeas,air (that is, the measured wavelength in air) using a modified version of the Edlén formula.
+Here, mref is the number of fringes for the reference laser, mmeas is the number of fringes from the input laser, nref is the index of refraction of air at the reference laser wavelength (632.9918 nm or 1532.8323 nm), and λref,vac is the vacuum wavelength of the reference laser. nmeas is the index of refraction of air at the wavelength λmeas,vac and is determined iteratively from λmeas,air (that is, the measured wavelength in air) using a modified version of the Edlén formula (OSA software version 2.90 or lower) or Ciddor's formula (OSA software version 3.0).

-The resolution of the FT-OSA operating as a wavelength meter is substantially higher than the system when it operates as a broadband spectrometer because the system can resolve a fraction of a fringe up to the limit set by the phase-locked loop multiplier (see the Interferogram Data Acquisition section above).
-In practice, the resolution of the system is limited by the bandwidth and structure of the unknown input, noise in the detectors, drift in the reference HeNe, interferometer alignment, and other systematic errors.
-In Wavelength Meter mode, the system has been found to offer reliable results as low as ±0.1 pm in the visible spectrum and ±0.2 pm in the NIR/IR (see the Specs tab for details).
+The resolution of the FT-OSA operating as a wavelength meter is substantially higher than the system when it operates as a broadband spectrometer because the system can resolve a fraction of a fringe (see the Interferogram Data Acquisition section above).
+In practice, the resolution of the system is limited by the bandwidth and structure of the unknown input, noise in the detectors, drift in the reference laser, interferometer alignment, and other systematic errors.
+In Wavelength Meter mode, the system has been found to offer reliable results as low as ±0.1 pm in the visible spectrum and ±0.2 pm in the NIR/IR (see the Specs tab on the main OSA presentation for details).

 The software evaluates the spectrum of the unknown input in order to determine an appropriate display resolution.
 If the data is unreliable, as would be the case for a multiple peak spectrum, the software disables the Wavelength Meter mode so it does not provide misleading results.